top of page

 WWII: Function Over Everything

 By the Second World War, the field watch was a true military instrument.
-Specs standardized.
-Governments issued contracts.
+Specifications were standardized, and governments issued contracts.
 Watches became lean, tough, and ruthlessly functional.

 These watches weren’t fashion—they were tools built to save lives.